 Ease of Use: 7/10

 Overall, IDNotify’s website and general user experience is pretty good.
-Far from the best I’ve seen, and it shares some common pitfalls with the other Experian based identity theft protection services I’ve looked at but to a much lesser degree, and it makes up for it with an overall better navigation system.
+Far from the best I’ve seen, and it shares some common pitfalls with the other Experian based (like ProtectMyID Experian) identity theft protection services I’ve looked at but to a much lesser degree, and it makes up for it with an overall better navigation system.

 Here is the dashboard page, for reference: